Piskeh/samsung-sm-s820L-builds/README.md

 # Accessories for your Galaxy Core Prime US Version (SM-S820L).

-My phone is rooted, has TWRP, and a custom ROM courtesy of PsiloCelium on NeedRom.com
+My phone is rooted, has TWRP, and a custom ROM courtesy of Psilocelium on NeedRom.com

 http://www.needrom.com/author/psilocelium/